fukiIsABadDog/Maelstrom/README.md

 1) In PMC run: Add-Migration
-2) double check the migration code that was generated in the Migrations folder because sometimes the scaffolder wants to create duplicate code
+2) Double check the migration code that was generated in the Migrations folder because sometimes the scaffolder wants to create duplicate code
 3) In PMC run: Update-Database